Coolfission/Coolfission.github.io/blog/whats-happening/whats-happening.md

 Yet even after all of this, what I find really disapointing is the response of our leaders.
 Now, I'll admit, I really hate talking about politics, but people are really making the current situation a political thing and it really fills me up with anger seeing President Trump and Brian Kemp downplaying the virus as if it's nothing.

-I still remember Trump saying/doing things like:
+For example, in the past few months, Trump said/did things like:
 * "It's only a couple of people coming from China"
 * "One day, the virus is going to disappear like magic"
 * Defunding the WHO